whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution, Part 3- We Are the Promised Land.md

-## Chapter 17: The Deepest Revolution, Part 3: We Are the Promised Land
+## Chapter 17: The Deepest Revolution, Pt 3: We Are the Promised Land

 ### Give Your Sacred Gifts